M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Fast-Browsing/index.md

  * `Event_ViewLocationChangedAsync`

 These events are raised automatically when the user navigates into a new view.
 The `Async` event is recommended to be used when the handler logic is more complex and should not block the user interface.

+If registering to `Event_ContentChanged` within `Event_ViewLocationChanged`, it is possible that you will receive multiple callbacks before the listing is completely ready.
+These callbacks may include no items in the list.
+Using `Event_ViewLocationChangedAsync` should ensure that your code is only called when the listing is ready.

 ## Converting applications to fast-browsing compatible